schadenfred/proscrypt-koans/README.md

 `$ docker-compose build`

-...and bring them up:
+...and bring up our database container:

 `$ docker-compose up database`

-Inside the terminal you'll see a bunch of output from our database that looks something like this:
+You'll see output from our database container like this:

+> Starting proscryptkoans_database_1 ... done
+> Attaching to proscryptkoans_database_1
-> database_1  | 2018-06-26 20:06:02.825 UTC [1] LOG:  listening on IPv4 address "0.0.0.0", port 5432 \n
+> database_1  | 2018-06-26 20:06:02.825 UTC [1] LOG:  listening on IPv4 address "0.0.0.0", port 5432
-database_1  | 2018-06-26 20:06:02.825 UTC [1] LOG:  listening on IPv6 address "::", port 5432
+> database_1  | 2018-06-26 20:06:02.825 UTC [1] LOG:  listening on IPv6 address "::", port 5432
-database_1  | 2018-06-26 20:06:02.835 UTC [1] LOG:  listening on Unix socket "/var/run/postgresql/.s.PGSQL.5432"
+> database_1  | 2018-06-26 20:06:02.835 UTC [1] LOG:  listening on Unix socket "/var/run/postgresql/.s.PGSQL.5432"
-database_1  | 2018-06-26 20:06:02.874 UTC [22] LOG:  database system was shut down at 2018-06-26 07:01:42 UTC
+> database_1  | 2018-06-26 20:06:02.874 UTC [22] LOG:  database system was shut down at 2018-06-26 07:01:42 UTC
-database_1  | 2018-06-26 20:06:02.900 UTC [1] LOG:  database system is ready to accept connections
+> database_1  | 2018-06-26 20:06:02.900 UTC [1] LOG:  database system is ready to accept connections

-the server and Let's open a new terminal to
+Let's stop our database container using Ctrl-C. When the terminal prompt reappears, let's bring up our web container:

+`$ docker-compose up web`

+You'll see output from our web container like this:

+> Starting proscryptkoans_web_1 ... done
+> Attaching to proscryptkoans_web_1
+> web_1       | => Booting Puma
+> web_1       | => Rails 5.2.0 application starting in development
+> web_1       | => Run `rails server -h` for more startup options
+> web_1       | Puma starting in single mode...
+> web_1       | * Version 3.11.4 (ruby 2.5.1-p57), codename: Love Song
+> web_1       | * Min threads: 5, max threads: 5
+> web_1       | * Environment: development
+> web_1       | * Listening on tcp://0.0.0.0:3000
+> web_1       | Use Ctrl-C to stop

+Now hit Ctrl-C to before restarting both containers at the same time:

+`$ docker-compose up`

+...and seeing the concatenated output.

+Let's shut both containers down before restarting them in a detached state:

-`$ docker-compose exec web bundle exec guard`
+`$ docker-compose up -d`

-You should see a red failure error in this terminal now.
-Buried inside that red text is your next koan -- Koan 2.1.
-Read it, reflect on it, and then make it pass in one of two ways:

-1. Changing an existing file in your editor and saving it, before going back to the test terminal and hitting the spacebar.

-2. Running a command inside the application, from the command line.
-In order to run commands inside our app, let's open a second terminal, in the same directory you're in, and then tell Docker Compose to open an interactive shell to our app inside that terminal:
+...which gives us this output:

+> Starting proscryptkoans_database_1 ... done
+> Starting proscryptkoans_web_1      ... done

+Remember that Leonardio DiCaprio-Inception stuff?

+Let's tunnel from your terminal shell into a shell running inside your container:

  `$ docker-compose exec web sh`

-...which should make your new terminal prompt inside our app look something like:
+...which will look something like:

 `/usr/src/app #`

+We will need to sue this shell for running rails commands, so let's open a second terminal using Ctrl+N and run our tests in it:

+`$ docker-compose exec web bundle exec guard`

+You should see a red test failure in the terminal.
+This test failure is the first koan in this chapter.
+Read it, reflect on it, and then make the test pass in one of two ways:

+1. Changing code in an existing file in your editor.

+2. Run a command inside your web container's shell

-Once you've run your command in the second terminal, the application shell, go back to your test terminal and hit space bar.
-If you've run the right command, the koan should pass and you should see a new one, until they're all finished.
+To find out if your code changes or commands make the test pass, go to your test terminal and hit the space bar.
+If the test passes, you will go to the next test, and the next one after that, until you're finished.